schefferac2020/schefferac2020.github.io/_pages/about.md

 What I'm Doing Now
 ======
-Preparing for my **summer internship at NASA JPL** where I'll be working on the simulation stack for the Mars Sample Return mission.
+I'm preparing for my **summer internship at NASA JPL** where I'll be working on the simulation stack for the Mars Sample Return mission.

 I'm the **software lead for Michigan Autonomous Aereal Vehicles (MAAV)** where we design, program, and test software code for a completely autonomous on-board flight system.
 Our team is competing in the IARC international competition this year and plans on running flight tests this summer!